plapicola/express-sweater-weather/README.md

 - At this time, the error messaging could be more verbose to better indicate the reason for a bad request on favorite endpoints

-- The application should make efforts remove the country abbreviation from some requests
+- The application should make efforts to remove the country abbreviation from some requests

 - The application will re-geocode a location if the formatting of a forecast does not match the exact formatting of a resolved address